idofrizler/wdim/README.md

 * Buy me a coffee
 * Premium version: longer content 16k, no limits, GPT-4
 * Support more apps (Outlook?
 Gmail?
 Twitter?)
+* Other languages support for the bot

 ## Bug fixes
 * Load follow-up, message count and date to the storage cache
-* Block logic if not logged in, not just the view
+* Block extension logic if not logged in, not just the view
+* Graceful exit if not on WhatsApp Web page
+* center the login section